 JASSO Scholarship for Short-Term Study in Japan

 The Japan Student Services Organization (JASSO) supports student exchanges ranging from 8 days to 1 year long at a Japanese university, graduate school, junior college, college of technology, or professional training college.
 The scholarship provides a monthly stipend of ¥80,000.
-Applications for the scholarship will be accepted through the Japanese school of choice starting in April.
+Applications for the scholarship will be accepted through the Japanese school of choice.
 For more information, visit the JASSO Scholarships webpage.

 Amgen Scholars Japan Program

 Amgen Scholars offers undergraduate students the opportunity to engage in a hands-on summer research in science or engineering at Kyoto University or The University of Tokyo.
 Eligible undergraduate students must be enrolled in a Bachelor degree program in their second year, third year, or non-graduating fourth-year (returning in the fall to continue undergraduate studies).

 For more information, visit the Amgen Scholars Japan Program website.

 Scandinavia (Denmark, Iceland, Faroe Islands, Finland, Norway, Sweden)